Logos for Trello and Google Sheets, representing two methods for exporting Trello to Google Sheets.

 There are multiple methods for doing this.
 One’s a simple, manual process, while another happens automatically — with the right tool.
 And there’s a third method for those who just want a simple Power-Up.
 Let’s break them down.

-First method: exporting Trello boards to Google Sheets as a CSV
+First method: export Trello to Google Sheets as a CSV

 As long as you have a premium account, you can export any Trello board as a CSV file.
 This is a plain text file that can be read by just about any tool, meaning you can easily import your Trello board to all kinds of platforms — including Google Sheets.
 Here’s how it’s done.